Definition of wilderness in English:

 - A lot of farmers went out of business, some of the more marginal farming areas reverted to wilderness.

-1.2A position of disfavor, especially in a political context: the man who led the Green Party out of the wilderness [as modifier]: his wilderness years
+1.2A position of disfavour, especially in a political context: the man who led the Labour Party out of the wilderness [as modifier]: his wilderness years

 More example sentences